Amanda Staveley: Other deals

 Also in 2008, Staveley fronted a bid by the Qatar Investment Authority to buy the Trillium facilities management business from the Land Securities property group, an offer reportedly totaling £1.1 billion.
 The bid in the end came to nothing and Trillium was sold to Telereal for £750 million in January 2009.

 Later that year, Staveley was involved in an attempt to help finance the $13.5 billion sale of Barclays Global Investors to the US firm BlackRock, offering $2.8 billion of funding in return for a shareholding of 10%, an amount that reportedly included a commitment of Staveley's own money.
 In June 2009, with details being finalised, BlackRock pulled out of the deal.
 Press reports at the time suggested that BlackRock had sought further clarification of the identity of the investors behind the special purpose vehicle created by PCP Capital Partners to handle the offer, although alternative reports claimed that they had always been aware of the conditions of the deal.
 In the end, BlackRock funded its purchase of BGI from other sources.

 In 2010, Staveley was reported to have advised the Qatari property investment company Barwa in their purchase of the Park House site on Oxford Street in London from Land Securities for £250 million, a deal that was said to have earned PCP Capital Partners in the region of £5 million to £7.5 million in fees.
 In March 2012, it was announced that Waterway PCP Properties Ltd, a Middle Eastern private equity group fronted by Staveley, had paid Land Securities £234 million for their Arundel Great Court site on the north bank of the Thames in London.

 Personal life

-Staveley initially hit the tabloid headlines after dating Prince Andrew, Duke of York, in 2003.
+Staveley initially hit the tabloid headlines after dating Andrew Mountbatten-Windsor, in 2003.
 In October 2011, she married British-Iranian financier Mehrdad Ghodoussi, in a ceremony held at West Wycombe Park in Buckinghamshire.
 In 2013, she was diagnosed with Huntington's disease.
-As of 2009, Staveley has lived in Dubai and a house on London's Park Lane.
+As of 2009, Staveley divided her time between Dubai and a house on London's Park Lane.